 - National HHA-BPSM Program

 - YMCA BPSM

-- National Diabetes Prevention Program (National DPP) many patients with HTN/HCL are eligible for the National DPP.
-The CDC Risk Test is here.
+- National Diabetes Prevention Program (National DPP): Many patients with HTN/HCL are eligible for the National DPP.
+The CDC Risk Test to determine a patient's risk for prediabetes is here.

 Quality Insights developed an at-a-glance guide to highlight benefits of CDC-approved lifestyle change programs available in Pennsylvania.
 For a handout specific to WW, TOPS, and Curves only, consider this updated resource.